jrohalloran/TeaPP/README.md

 style="width:3.74627in;height:1.93569in" />

 Deployment and login access to TeaPP is available on request.
-Please contact Jenny, (jenny.ohalloran@cranfield.ac.uk) with an inquiries or questions
+Please contact Jenny, (jenny.ohalloran@cranfield.ac.uk) with any enquiries or questions.

 ### Overview